danemorgridge/gwylio/README.md

 ## Installation

-To use Gwylio, you can either download a built from the [Releases](https://github.com/emoneyadvisor/gwylio/releases) page, or download the source (see: [Working with the source](#workingwithsource))
+To use Gwylio, you can either download a build from the [Releases](https://github.com/emoneyadvisor/gwylio/releases) page, or download the source (see: [Working with the source](#workingwithsource))